top of page

 Our Partnership with The Kenilworth Centre (tKC)

-Since September 2022, we have worked alongside tKC to deliver a range of community hubs, including:
+Since September 2022, we’ve partnered with The Kenilworth Centre to co-deliver a range of inclusive community hubs and initiatives, including:

-● Board Games Hub – A free, monthly gathering in the tKC youth room where families and individuals can enjoy a variety of board games.
+• Board Games Hub: A free, monthly gathering in the tKC youth room for families and individuals to relax and enjoy games together.

 Food Support